Will Laos tourism suffer after bootleg alcohol poisoning? – DW – 12/12/2024

 The six were are said to have consumed free vodka shots at Nana's Backpackers Hostel, which is not uncommon in party hostels around Southeast Asia.
 The hostel manager has denied any wrongdoing, but he and seven of his staff were arrested and are being investigated.

-There were several others who complained of being unwell since, but no other deaths have since occurred.
+There were several others who complained of being unwell since, but no other deaths have occurred in connection with the incident.

 Dr. Chenery Ann Lim, project manager from the methanol poisoning initiative at Doctors without Borders (MSF), warned the deaths in Laos are only the "tip of the iceberg" in an interview with Australian media in November.